Don Bell (broadcaster)

 that he was the person who had made many anti-Japanese broadcasts would have had dire consequences.
 Bell was interned, together with his wife Lilia and two sons Clarence and Richard, at Santo Tomas University in Manila.
-During this period, Bell was erroneously reported as dead, and was told of a "beautiful memorial broadcast [a non-interned Filipino friend] had heard over KGEI, a short-wave radio station broadcasting from San Francisco.
-It seems that Don Bell was captured, tortured because he wouldn't give information to the enemy, paraded through the streets and then executed; the first war correspondent to die in World War II."
-Life magazine reported in its issues dated 30 March and 13 April 1942 that Bell was dead.
+During this period, Bell was erroneously reported as dead, and was told of a "beautiful memorial broadcast" a non-interned Filipino friend had heard over KGEI, a short-wave radio station broadcasting from San Francisco.
 The camp was liberated in February 1945, and Bell was greeted by General MacArthur with the words "Hello, Lazarus: I am happy to see you have returned from the dead".